movementkitchen/website/src/pages/about/index.md

 a way, the exercises are used as vitamins - to address the nutritional issue in a short term while gradually transitioning to a more varied and nutrient-rich diet that will help the body thrive in a long run.

-I aim to create the warm, homely, intimate atmosphere of the kitchen in my sessions too.
-In some way, my movement coaching sessions are similar to inviting someone for dinner and ending up cooking together, playfully mixing spices into a tasty, nurturing meal.

 I work a lot with biomechanics and science of movement but in a relaxed and informal way, guided by empathy and intuition.
 Instead of a lab my working space